 The National Planning Policy Framework

 The National Planning Policy Framework 2 was published in July 2018.
 It replaces the previous NPPF and outlines the Government's guidance for development in England and includes some important environmental policy provisions.
-A brief commentary on the relevant policy areas can be found in our NPPF document and for more information please visit our news pages.
+A brief commentary on the relevant policy areas can be found in our National Planning Policy Framework (NPPF) commentary.